 If you don’t achieve what this article will teach you, it does not matter how many “growth hacking” tricks or tips you try to do, you will not grow.

-The goal with your product is to get to the highest part of the totem pole as you can.
+The goal of your product is to get to the highest part of the totem pole as you can.
 The best products out there are the ones that it is the first thing people think of when they wake up in the morning.
 People nowadays wake up to their phone before even saying hello to their spouse or loved ones.
 That’s crazy, and Samsung and Apple loves it.

 The number one most important metric for any product is engagement.